Rajnishmishra2002/Rajnishmishra2002/README.md

 ---

-🔭 I’m currently working on **Machine learning automation Intern at Nokia**
+🔭 I’m currently working as **Automation and Data Analyst Intern at Nokia**

 🌱 I’m exploring **Generative AI, LLMs, and AI Agents**